How can we be wholly illuminated on our job, in our marriage, and with our families and friends?

 My husband’s picture below seemed to shine with extra light, and I wanted to personally thank him for being a bright light in my life for seven years now.
 Blessings friends.
 SHINE!

-If you enjoyed this blog, a chapter in Thirsting for Water, Click Here.
+If you enjoyed this blog, purchase Thirsting for Water, Click Here.